Siderodromophobia- The Fear of Trains

 Professional Help to Treat Siderodromophobia

-Other than CBT, other psychotherapies and medical treatments can also be used to ease Siderodromophobia.
+Beyond CBT, other psychotherapies and medical treatments can also be used to ease siderodromophobia.

 How to Cope with Siderodromophobia